Experimental Tests of Invariant Set Theory: Introduction

 \section{Introduction}

-For all the successes of modern physics over the last century-and-a-half, it has left us with three apparently incompatible branches - the nonlinear and deterministic General Relativity, the linear but indeterministic Quantum Theory, and the non-linear and deterministic, but uncomputable, Chaos Theory.
-For us to have a Theory of Everything, that describes all observed physical phenomena, we need a way to at least unite the first two, so we can describe physical phenomena at any scale.
+For all the successes of modern physics over the last century-and-a-half, we have been left with two apparently incompatible branches - the nonlinear and deterministic General Relativity, and the linear but indeterminate quantum theory.
+For us to have a Theory of Everything, that describes all observed physical phenomena, we need a way to unite these, so we can describe physical phenomena at any scale.
 However, due to their differing takes on the determinacy of the universe, this has so far proved difficult.

-Invariant Set Theory (IST) attempts to unify these three disparate branches by using insight from Chaos Theory to create a fully local and deterministic model of quantum phenomena \cite{Palmer1995Spin,Palmer2009ISP,Palmer2011ISH,Palmer2012Butterfly,Palmer2012Quantum,Palmer2014Lorenz,Palmer2016IST,Palmer2017Gravitational,Palmer2018Experimental,Palmer2019Bell,Palmer2020Discretization,Palmer2020FQXi}.
-It does by assuming that the universe is a deterministic dynamical system evolving precisely on a fractal invariant set in state space.
-The natural metric to describe distances on a fractal set is the $p$-adic metric.
-This replaces the standard Euclidean metric of distance between states in state space.
-A consequence of this is that putative counterfactual states which lie in the fractal gaps of the invariant set are to be considered distant from states which do lie on the invariant set, even though from a Euclidean perspective such distances may appear small.
-Given the uncomputability of the possible states on any given fractal attractor, we cannot in advance distinguish states allowed and disallowed by this metric - hence, in IST, the appearance of randomness despite being deterministic.
+Invariant Set Theory (IST) attempts to unify these two disparate branches by using insight from Chaos Theory to create a fully local and determinate model of quantum phenomena \cite{Palmer1995Spin,Palmer2009ISP,palmer2016invariantsettheory,Palmer2020Discretization}.
+It does this by assuming that the universe is a determinate dynamical system evolving precisely on a fractal invariant set in state space.
+The natural metric to describe distances on a fractal set is the $p$-adic metric {(a fractal metric, with different properties to the Euclidean metric with which define spatial distance)}.

+{In IST,} this $p$-adic metric replaces the standard Euclidean metric of distance between states in state space.
+A consequence of this switch is that putative counterfactual states which lie in the fractal gaps of the invariant set are considered distant from states which do lie on the invariant set, even though from a Euclidean perspective such distances may appear small. {In IST, this is used as an argument for these states being counterfactually restricted \mbox{\cite{Hance2024CFRestrict}}---in the same way as spaces between points on a ``snap-to'' grid on a computer are inaccessible, these $p$-adically distant states are inaccessible in IST.} Given {which points are on} any given fractal attractor {is formally uncomputable}, we cannot in advance distinguish states allowed and disallowed by this metric.
+Hence, in IST, quantum-scale phenomena appear random despite being deterministic.